Discounted transport, money-off museum entry, and special offers in not terribly useful shops.

 In tourist hot-spots all over the world, city cards are becoming an increasingly popular offering.
 Often touted as the must-have item for every visitor to tuck neatly between their paper map, passport and foreign currency, they frequently provide very little of real value to the short-term visitor.

-In Antwerp however, we found the Antwerp city card to be genuinely useful - and for those keen to get the very best out their short time away, absolutely essential.
+In Antwerp however, we found the Antwerp city card to be genuinely useful - and for those keen to get the very best out their city break it’s absolutely essential.

 What do you get with the Antwerp City Card?